 - PO1.
-To make students understand the importance of biochemistry as a subject that deals with life processes, as well as the concepts, theories and experimental approaches followed in biochemistry, in order to pursue a research career, either in an industry or academic setting. - PO2.
+To make students understand the importance of biochemistry as a subject that deals with life processes, as well as the concepts, theories, and experimental approaches followed in - Biochemistry, in order to pursue a research career, either in an industry or academic setting. - PO2.
 To develop analytical and problem-solving skills - PO3.
-To create an awareness among the students on the interconnection between the interdisciplinary areas of biochemistry. - PO4.
+To create an awareness among the students of the interconnection between the Interdisciplinary areas of biochemistry. - PO4.
 To give the necessary practical skills required for biochemical techniques and analysis. - PO5.
-To develop a communication and writing skills in students. - PO6.
+To develop communication and writing skills in students. - PO6.
 To develop leadership and teamwork skills - PO7.
-To emphasize the importance of good academic and work ethics and their social implications. - PO8.
+To emphasize the importance of good academic and work ethics and their social Implications. - PO8.
 To emphasize the importance of continuous learning and to promote lifelong learning and career development. - PO9.
-To teach students how to retrieve information from a variety of sources, including libraries, databases and the internet. - PO10.
-To teach students to identify, design and execute a research problem, analyze and interpret data and learn time and resource management.
+To teach students how to retrieve information from a variety of sources, including Libraries, databases, and the internet. - PO10.
+To teach students to identify, design, and execute a research problem, and Interpret data and learn time and resource management.